azsk/AzTS-docs/Control coverage/Feature/VirtualNetwork.md

 ### Control Spec

 > **Passed:**
 > No peering found on ERvNet.
-Or, only exempted peering are defined in ERvNet.
+Or, only exempted peerings are defined in ERvNet.
 >
 > **Failed:**
-> One or more non exempted peering found on ERvNet.
+> One or more non exempted peerings found on ERvNet.
 >
 > **NotApplicable:**
 > Current VNet resource object is not connected to ExpressRoute gateway.